lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

     can be expected to be slightly different, and the structure will need to be relaxed again using reaxff.

-    If you are interested, the input files used for creating the initial topology are available |lammps_input_creating|, but their description is not part of this tutorial.
+    If you are interested, the input file used for creating the initial topology is available |lammps_input_creating|, but its description is not part of this tutorial.

     The Atoms section of the *silica.data* file starts like that: